Features

 • product-specific login and app credentials;

-• browser profile import/export;
+• browser profile import and export;

 • PR comments, issue triage, and artifact summaries.